-There is less reliance on unexplained agency decisions reached in private, and more on judicial hearings and reasoned public opinions.
+There is less reliance on unexplained agency decisions reached in private and more on judicial hearings and reasoned public opinions.
 Greater emphasis is placed on preserving or creating private incentives to monitor and check firms accepting risks that outsiders view as excessive or misinformed.

 Failure losses are allocated to creditors based on known claim priorities.
-It is true that a government can always intervene, if believed justified on economic (or political) grounds, to protect chosen creditors-for example, by acquiring or guaranteeing their claims and thus bearing their losses.
-But the action becomes transparent, may require Congressional authorization, and is open to electoral accountability.
+It is true that a government can always intervene-if believed justified on economic (or political) grounds-to protect chosen creditors, for example, by acquiring or guaranteeing their claims and thus bearing their losses.
+But the action becomes transparent, may require congressional authorization, and is open to electoral accountability.

-C. Policy choices
+C. Policy Choices

-- 1. Repeal Dodd-Frank, but such a turnaround seems politically unlikely.
+- Repeal Dodd-Frank, but such a turnaround seems politically unlikely.
 Or Title II could be extensively amended-conceivable, but complicated. - 2.
 Enactment along the lines of Chapter 14 of an alternative resolution process. - a.
-For a case of voluntary bankruptcy: management would have an opportunity to take early reorganization action, including "pre-packaged" filings, under a new chapter drafted for a SIFI's use.

-b.
-In a case of involuntary bankruptcy: the primary regulator could be required to justify to a district court (in a real, if closed, hearing with a rapid-but realistic-timetable for opposition and decision) its preference for an FDIC receivership.
-Even without enacting a legally binding requirement, a rejection of the new alternative would at least have to be explained in the agency's recommendation38 and Treasury Secretary's determination39 to seize the firm under Title II of the Act, and therefore might make resort to that action less automatic.
-And the detailed "living wills" that all SIFIs have to design for a Bankruptcy Code resolution would become directly relevant, facilitating reorganizations
+For a case of voluntary bankruptcy: Management would have an opportunity to take early reorganization action, including "prepackaged" filings, under a new chapter drafted for a SIFI's use. - b.
+In a case of involuntary bankruptcy: The primary regulator could be required to justify to a district court (in a real, if closed, hearing with a rapid-but realistic-timetable for opposition and decision) its preference for an FDIC receivership.
+Even without enacting such a legally binding requirement, a rejection of the new alternative would at least have to be explained in the agency's recommendation and the Treasury Secretary's determination to seize the firm under Title II of the Act,40 and therefore might make resort to that action less automatic.
+And the detailed "living wills" that all SIFIs have to design for a Bankruptcy Code resolution would become directly relevant, facilitating reorganizations.

-$^{38^{1}}$ §203(a)(2)(F).

-^{39&}lt;sup>1 §203(b)(2).
+^{40. §§ 203(}a)(2)(F), 203(b)(2).

 3. Do nothing: Leave Title II of the Act as it is, assume it is not unconstitutional, and just hope it never has to be used.
 But its mere existence would continue to produce uncertainty and related costs.
-And an opportunity to make bankruptcy law more effective would have been lost.
+And an opportunity to make bankruptcy law a more effective and efficient alternative would have been lost.